How to Beat Postpartum Depression

 These thoughts are not helpful!
 So you need to change them!
 Challenge those thoughts and replace them with better thoughts.
 Instead, I should say to myself, “Our relationship has changed, but that’s part of the adventures of growing old together.
 We’ll learn to adjust.”

-Changing your thoughts can be really hard to do, especially if you are a person who is used to thinking negatively.
+Changing your thoughts can be really hard to do, especially if you’re a person who’s used to thinking negatively.
 But you can also work on changing your behavior.
 By changing your behaviors, you realize that you start to feel better, which in turn helps you change your thoughts.

-If you know you are susceptible to postpartum depression and are having another baby, do what you can to prepare yourself for the second time around.
+If you know you’re susceptible to postpartum depression and are having another baby, do what you can to prepare yourself for the second time around.
+Talk to your doctor about it.
 Your experience and your emotions can vary from one child to another, but it doesn’t hurt to be prepared.

 I hope this post was helpful to you.
 Please share it so that other mommies out there can benefit from it!